Narenda

 topical, lavage, oral, suppository, parenteral, or infusable

-dosage forms, as a topical, buccal, or nasal spray or in any other
+dosage forms, as a topical, buccal, or nasal spray or in any

-cells.
+target cells.

-For topical applications, the pharmaceutically acceptable carrier
+For topical applications, the pharmaceutically acceptable

-additionally comprise organic solvents, emulsifiers, gelling
+and may additionally comprise organic solvents, emulsifiers,

-agents, moisturizers, stabilizers, surfactants, wetting agents,
+gelling agents, moisturizers, stabilizers, surfactants, wetting

-preservatives, time release agents, and minor amounts of
+agents, preservatives, time release agents, and minor amounts of

 humectants, sequestering agents, dyes, perfumes, and other